-- 2.8 The Council must allocate any places in schools according to objective and transparent criteria.
-Where the admission number has not been reached, the Council will allocate a place at that school except where paragraphs 17.13 regarding twice excluded pupils (reception aged children would be exempt) and 17.14 regarding children being considered under the fair access protocol. - 2.9 Parents who have their application to a particular school refused have a right to appeal to an Independent Appeal Panel.
+- 2.7 The Council will only admit children up to the admission number except in certain limited circumstances (see Sec 4 and 17) and will ordinarily consider that anything over and above that number would be prejudicial to the efficient education and/or efficient use of resources. - 2.8 The Council must allocate any places in schools according to objective and transparent criteria.
+Where the admission number has not been reached, the Council will allocate a place at that school except where paragraphs 18.13 regarding twice excluded pupils (reception aged children would be exempt) and 18.14 regarding children being considered under the fair access protocol. - 2.9 Parents who have their application to a particular school refused have a right to appeal to an Independent Appeal Panel.
 The decision of an Independent Appeal Panel is binding on parents, the Council and the governing body of the school. - 2.10 A local authority has the power to direct the admission authority for any maintained school in England (other than a school for which they are the admission authority) to admit a child who is looked after even when the school is full.
-[Where maintained schools include community, VC, VA and foundation schools.] - 2.11 The law requires Children with an Education Health and Care Plan (EHCP) that names a school in their plan is allocated the place and is not subject to conditions set out within this policy.

-2.12 Each school has its own admission number.
+[Where maintained schools include community, VC, VA and foundation schools.] - 2.11 The law requires Children with an Education Health and Care Plan (EHCP) that names a school in their plan is allocated the place and is not subject to conditions set out within this policy. - 2.12 Each school has its own admission number.
 For details about the admission number for a specific school please see Leicestershire Admissions website or the individual school's website.